 - Retrieve your transcript from MyAccess to review on your own and with your program advisor.
 While your program advisor can provide you with academic guidance, it is ultimately your responsibility to ensure that you have met all requirements (including specific course, GPA, credit, and major requirements, which can differ by program).

-- Degree candidates should fill out the graduation application found in MyAccess under “Student Records” and “Apply to Graduate.”
-Students can only apply to graduate when they are nearing graduation as indicated by attempted credit hours (your earned hours plus your currently enrolled hours).
+- Degree candidates should fill out the graduation application found in MyAccess.
+Students can only apply to graduate in the semester in which they complete all degree requirements.
 Application periods will be announced by the SCS Office of Academic Affairs and Compliance and in program communications each semester.

-- All students should contact the Office of Billing and Payment at (202) 687-7100 or firstname.lastname@example.org to ensure that they have settled their financial obligations.
+- All students should contact the Office of Revenue and Receivables at (202) 687-7100 or firstname.lastname@example.org to ensure that they have settled their financial obligations.
 Financial holds prevent academic registration, the generation of official transcripts, and the issuance of diplomas and certificates.

 - International students should contact the Office of Global Services at (202) 687-5867 to update their status.

-BALS, MALS, DLS, MPS, and EMPS Graduation Application Process
+Graduation Application Process for BALS, MALS, DLS, MPS, and EMPS

-- By “Graduation Date,” use the pull-down menu and select the date/month in which you will complete your final coursework.
-Click “Continue.”
+- In the drop down “Term” menu, select the semester/year in which you will complete your final coursework.

-- Indicate whether or not you plan on attending the May graduation ceremony.
-Click “Continue.”
+- Indicate whether or not you will be attending the commencement ceremony.
+Your response can be changed later, though not through MyAccess.
+Click Continue.

 Please verify the status and receipt of your application using MyAccess.
-Submission of an application does not guarantee degree conferral.
-Degrees are awarded and posted on transcripts only after all requirements have been successfully completed.
+Submission of an application does not guarantee degree conferral or awarding of a certificate.
+Degrees and certificates are awarded and posted on transcripts only after all requirements have been successfully completed.

 This full-service Georgetown University library offers the following: